ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/setup_environment.rst

 Setting up your environment
 ===========================

-Complete the following steps to set up a local environment for your first execution environment:
+Complete the following steps to set up a local environment for your first Execution Environment:

 1. Ensure the following packages are installed on your system: